 Inventory.
 In July 2015, the FASB issued ASU No. 2015-11, Inventory: Simplifying the Measurement of Inventory.
-ASU 2015-11 changes the criteria for measuring inventory within the scope of the ASU.
-Inventory will now be measured at the lower of cost or net realizable value, while the concept of market value will be eliminated.
+Inventory is now required to be measured at the lower of cost or net realizable value, while the concept of market value will be eliminated.
 The ASU defines net realizable value as the estimated selling process in the ordinary course of business, less reasonably predictable costs of completion, disposal and transportation.
 ASU 2015-11 is effective for fiscal years beginning after December 15, 2016, and interim periods within those fiscal years, with earlier adoption permitted.
-ASU 2015-11 was adopted effective January 1, 2017 using the required prospective adoption approach, which did not have a material effect on our financial condition, results of operations or cash flows.
+We adopted ASU 2015-11 effective January 1, 2017 using the required prospective adoption approach, which did not have a material effect on our financial condition, results of operations or cash flows.

 Stock-based compensation.
 In March 2016, the FASB issued No. ASU 2016-09, Compensation - Stock Compensation: Improvements to Employee Share-Based Payment Accounting.
 ASU 2016-09 addresses several aspects of the accounting for share-based payment award transactions, including: (a) income tax consequences; (b) classification of awards as either equity or liabilities; and (c) classification on the statement of cash flows.
 This standard is effective for fiscal years beginning after December 15, 2016 and interim periods within those fiscal years.
-ASU 2016-09 was adopted effective January 1, 2017 using the prospective adoption approach, which did not have a material impact on our financial condition, results of operations or cash flows.
+We adopted ASU 2016-09 effective January 1, 2017 using the prospective adoption approach, which did not have a material impact on our financial condition, results of operations or cash flows.